 These underground organisms influence the physical structure and chemical composition of soils.
 They are essential for enabling and regulating critical ecosystem processes such as carbon sequestration, greenhouse gas emissions, and the uptake of nutrients by plants.
 They represent a storehouse for potential medical applications as well as new biological controls on pathogens and pests.

-Figure 6: Global map showing the distribution of potential threats to soil biodiversity All datasets were and summed, with total scores categorized into five risk classes (from very low to very high)22.
+Figure 6: Global map showing the distribution of potential threats to soil biodiversity All datasets were harmonized on a 0-1 scale and summed, with total scores categorized into five risk classes (from very low to very high).